-At the time of designation, glioma affected approximately 0.8 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 40,504 people, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+At the time of designation, glioma affected approximately 0.8 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 30,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What are the methods of treatment available?

 Treatment for glioma depends on a number of factors and may include surgery and radiation therapy.
 Chemotherapy is also used in some cases.
 Corticosteroids are used to control symptoms such as a raised pressure in the skull.
 Other drugs help to control epilepsy, if present.
 At the time of designation some drugs had already been approved in the European Union for the treatment of some types of gliomas.
 PE-IL13 may have a new mechanism of action against gliomas.
 For this reason, it might be of potential significant benefit for the treatment of gliomas.

 - How is this medicinal product expected to act?

 hIL13-PE-38QQR (plasmid phuIL13-Tx) is the combination of a bacterial toxin with a human protein called interleukin 13.
 The toxin is derived from a bacterium (Pseudomonas aeruginosa).
 Interleukin 13 interacts with a specific protein receptor found on the surface of cells.
 Glioma cells have a high number of such protein receptors on their surface compared to normal cells.
 Thus it is expected that through this mechanism the toxin will target and kill tumour cells.